Slicer/Slicer/Docs/developer_guide/script_repository/segmentations.md

 #### Get centroid of each segment

-Place a markups fiducial point at the centroid of each segment.
+Place a markups control point at the centroid of each segment.

 ```python
 segmentationNode = getNode("Segmentation")